Beloin/SwarmEngine/README.md

 # Implementation of a Simple Swarm Engine

-Swarm are naturally observed in insects and animals, where the individual activity are suppressed by the group will.
+Swarms are naturally observed in insects and animals, where the individual activity are suppressed by the group will.

 An example is the Ant Swarm process.
 Ants use a process of stochastic local decision by two main factors: Pheromone and heuristic.